GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### An organisation that treats its programmers as morons will soon have programmers that are willing and able to act like morons only.
+> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Simon Peyton Jones*

 ---
 ## 🏎 Quick Facts